Registration FAQs

 You can find your PeopleSoft ID on my.pitt.edu in the Student Services Center.

-The Advisement Report was developed primarily for students to self-monitor their progress toward graduation.
-Students can access the information anytime the PeopleSoft system is available.
+The Advisement Report was developed primarily to help students self-monitor their progress toward graduation.
+Students can access the information at any time the PeopleSoft system is available.

-Students should view and print their Advisement Report report at least once a semester, as well as prior to registration when you meet with your faculty mentor.
-To access the information, login to your my.pitt account and search for Student Center.
+Students should view and print their Advisement Report at least once a semester and prior to registration, when they meet with their faculty mentor.
+To access the information, log in to your my.pitt account and search for Student Center.
 Then go to My Academics > View My Advisement Report to view and print your report.
-When reviewing the information, you may find things that you have questions about or that may appear to be a discrepancy.
-You should compare the information on your advisement report to the information on the Law School website for graduation requirements to determine what requirements you have met and what requirements you still need fulfill for graduation.
+When reviewing the information, you may find things you have questions about or that appear to be discrepancies.
+You should compare the information on your advisement report to the information on the Law School website for graduation requirements to determine what requirements you have met and what requirements you still need to fulfill for graduation.
 Keep in mind that courses you are currently registered for will not show as satisfying a specific requirement until after you have completed the course.